- Travel and Places»

 Acquaint Yourself With the Language

 There is a humorous story that I like to tell people about a visit to Costa Maya, Mexico, that I made several years ago.
 Both myself and a friend were seated at the bar in this tiny resort town, listening to the other tourists butcher the language of the bartenders.
 It was obvious that these attempts were insulting; a few of these tourists simply took English words and affixed an "o" to the end of them.
 Rude, to say the least, and such rudeness towards language is certainly not well tolerated in the United States.
 I happened to speak enough Spanish to engage in conversation with the bartenders, who rewarded me for several extra drinks on the house.
 Their advice to American tourists?
-Learn a few basic conversational pieces before traveling.
-"Where is the bathroom?" is probably a good place to start.
+Learn a few basic conversational pieces before traveling, such as basic questions whose purpose is to identify essential information (e.g. "where is the bathroom?" and "where is the hospital?").
+There are several apps available now that will help you learn some fundamental phrases, and then provide you with the digital opportunity to practice what you've learned.

 Have you ever met a foreigner here, in the United States, and really taken a liking to him or her?
 That instant affection makes you want to show and tell them everything wonderful about your country, doesn't it?
 Americans who are well-educated in the cultures they will be visiting oftentimes find themselves enjoying that same level of familiarity.
 It is both smart and respectful to learn about the places you will be visiting as well as the people there and their customs.
 This preparation reflects well on you not only as an American, but as a person.